 DOC has been fortunate enough to participate in recent trips to Norway to study and learn from their prison system.
-Norway has been successful in significantly reducing its recidivism rates through various means, one of which is normalizing their prison environments.
-Normalization helps keep adults in custody (AICs) from picking up a criminal mindset from what is, within our families and communities, an abnormal environment in prison.
+Norway has been successful in significantly reducing its recidivism rates through various means, one of which is normalizing their prison environment.
+Normalization helps keep adults in custody (AICs) from fostering their criminal mindset from what is, within our families and communities, an abnormal environment in prison.
 Normalizing the prison environment also eases the transition from prison back into the community.

-As part of their successful reentry strategy, Norway also allows most AICs to vote.
-In states such as Maine and Vermont and in the District of Columbia, felons never lose their right to vote, even while they are incarcerated.
-Information provided by the Criminal Justice Commission (February 23, 2021) indicates there is a positive correlation between retention of voting rights and pro-social behaviors and reduction in recidivism.
+As part of their successful re-entry strategy, Norway also allows most AICs to vote.
+In states such as Maine and Vermont, and in the District of Columbia, felons never lose their right to vote - even while incarcerated.
+Information provided by the Criminal Justice Commission (February 23, 2021) indicates a positive correlation between retention of voting rights and pro-social behaviors, and reduction in recidivism.

-Broadly speaking, some studies indicate that disenfranchisement hinders re-entry but that restoring the right to vote can improve an individual's transition from prison back into society.1 Even if eligible citizens choose to not vote, one study suggests that simply restoring voting rights and increasing awareness of the restoration of those rights to disenfranchised citizens helps those citizens develop the types of pro-democratic and pro-social attitudes commonly associated with successful post-prison re-entry.2
+Broadly speaking, some studies indicate that disenfranchisement hinders re-entry but that restoring the right to vote can improve an individual's transition from prison back into society.1 Even if eligible citizens choose to not vote, one study suggests that simply restoring voting rights and increasing awareness of the restoration of those rights to disenfranchised citizens helps those citizens develop the types of prodemocratic and pro-social attitudes commonly associated with successful post-prison re-entry.2